Shaykhism: Mystical interpretation

 In other writings, Shaykh Ahmad synthesizes rather dramatic descriptions of the origin of the prophets, the primal word, and other religious themes through allusions and mystical language.
 Much of this language is oriented around trees, specifically the primal universal tree of Eden, described in Jewish scripture as being two trees.
 This primal tree is, in some ways, the universal spirit of the prophets themselves:The symbol of the preexistent tree appears elsewhere in Shaykh Ahmad's writings.
-He says, for instance, that the Prophet and the Imams exist both on the level of unconstrained being or preexistence, wherein they are the Complete Word and the Most Perfect Man, and on the level of constrained being.
+He says, for instance, that Muhammad and the Imams exist both on the level of unconstrained being or preexistence, wherein they are the Complete Word and the Most Perfect Man, and on the level of constrained being.
 On this second, limited plane, the cloud of the divine Will subsists and from it emanates the Primal Water that irrigates the barren earth of matter and of elements.
 Although the divine Will remains unconstrained in essential being, its manifest aspect has now entered into limited being.
 When God poured down from the clouds of Will on the barren earth, he thereby sent down this water and it mixed with the fallow soil.
 In the garden of the heaven known as as-Saqurah, the Tree of Eternity arose, and the Holy Spirit or Universal Intellect, the first branch that grew upon it, is the first creation among the worlds.